open62541/open62541-www/doc/master/_static/pubsub.rst

    typedef struct {
-       /* Callback for PubSub component state changes: If provided this callback
+       /* Notify the application when a new PubSubComponent is added removed.
+That
+        * way it is possible to keep track of the configurations coming in from the
+        * methods in ns0.
+        *
+        * When the return StatusCode is not good, then adding/removing the
+        * component is aborted.
+When a component is added, it is possible to call
+        * the public API _getConfig and _updateConfig methods on it from within the
+        * callback. */
+       UA_StatusCode
+       (*componentLifecycleCallback)(UA_Server *server, const UA_NodeId id,
+                                     const UA_PubSubComponentType componentType,
+                                     UA_Boolean remove);

+       /* The callback is executed first thing in the state machine.
+The component
+        * config can be modified from within the beforeStateChangeCallback if the
+        * component is not enabled.
+Also the TargetState can be changed.
+For
+        * example to prevent a component that is not ready from getting enabled. */ void (*beforeStateChangeCallback)(UA_Server *server, const UA_NodeId id, UA_PubSubState *targetState);

-        * informs the application about PubSub component state changes.
-E.g. state
+       /* Callback to notify the application about PubSub component state changes.
-        * change from operational to error in case of a DataSetReader
-        * MessageReceiveTimeout.
-The status code provides additional
-        * information. */
-       void (*stateChangeCallback)(UA_Server *server, const UA_NodeId id,
-                                   UA_PubSubState state, UA_StatusCode status);
+        * The status code provides additional information. */ void (*stateChangeCallback)(UA_Server *server, const UA_NodeId id, UA_PubSubState state, UA_StatusCode status);